tristanpendergrass/idle-game/notes/Skills/Hexes.md

+# Activities
+Create spells that wreak havoc on your enemies.
+There's nine basic spells to learn:
+* Hex I
+    * Hexes have the most combat effectiveness, allowing you to push higher difficulty monsters
+* Jinx I
+    * Jinxes are weaker than hexes but grant you bonuses like better loot dropped.
+They also tend to come in handy outside of combat as well.
+* Curse I
+    * Curses deal notably low damage but when infused have powerful effects
+* Hex II
+* Jinx II
+* Curse II
+* Hex III
+* Jinx III
+* Curse III

+# Advanced combat ideas
+For when we do [[Combat (advanced)]].

 * Hex I
     * Imbue w/ Fire: firebolt.
 Does light fire damage and causes Burning 2. (% hp fire damage/turn)
     * Imbue w/Ice: icebolt.
 Does ice damage and causes Chilled 2. (% damage done reduced)